andylizf/MyCV/resume.typ

 = Research Interests

-AI systems researcher driving innovation in machine learning infrastructure and cloud computing, leveraging systems expertise to architect and optimize next-generation AI platforms and distributed systems.
+I'm interested in building and optimizing machine learning infrastructure and cloud computing systems, focusing on architecting efficient AI platforms and distributed systems that can scale to meet next-generation demands.

 = Education